helium/HIP/Setting-CPI-Requirements-CBRS-Installations.md

 https://www.coursera.org/learn/google-cbrs-cpi-training

-The CPI ID would be an additoanl required text field as part of the SAS authorization.
+The CPI ID would be an additional required text field as part of the SAS authorization.

 ## Drawbacks